klmallory/Dapper.Accelr8/README.md

 (new DapperExecuter
     (new Dictionary<string, string>(){ {"MyConnectionString", "Data Source=.\sqlexpress;Initial Catalog=NORTHWND;Integrated Security=SSPI;"));
  ```
+ ###Important

+ The "QueryBuilder" and "JoinBuilder" are self bindable and do not need explicit registrations in ninject.
+In other IOC / DI frameworks this may not be the case and they may need to be bound.

 Even though this may seem like a complicated solution, remeber that IOC reduces complexity, and allows for better unit testing.
-For my own projects I have created a SQLLite version of the Dapper Executer.
+For my own projects I have created a SQLLite version of the Dapper Executer, allowing for db independent unit testing off all my applications.

 ### Registering the TableInfo Classes.